 The 3 most popular emoji are: Face with Tears of Joy, Red Heart, and Heart Eyes.
 The Oxford dictionary selected the “Face With Tears of Joy” as “word of the year” in 2015.

-Don’t forget to save the date; July 17th is World Emoji Day.
-And most importantly, celebrate the little things!
+In conclusion, don’t forget to save the date; July 17th is World Emoji Day.
+Above all, celebrate the little things!